Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 Art has historically been almost entirely uncorrelated with any other market – a bearish period in the stock or bond markets won’t necessarily drag the value of artworks down with it.

 Art has shown consistent historical appreciation.
-The Mei Moses Index – an index that tracks the performance of art – shows the value of art has increased by about 9% per year since 1871:
+The Mei Moses Index – an index that attempts to track the fair market performance of art – shows the value of art has increased by about 9% per year since 1871:

 Over the same period, the S&P 500 increased by about 7% per year.

-Recent returns are even more impressive – art has appreciated by almost 14% per year since 1995, outpacing the stock market by 3.6% per year:
+Recent returns are even more impressive – the global art has appreciated by almost 14% per year since 1995, outpacing the stock market by 3.6% per year:

 Low volatility and strong price appreciation make art an incredibly attractive investment.